andymcmillan/andymcmillan/map.md

 The map is 28”x40” 8-color, 1200 dpi giclée print, on 205gsm 100% cotton rag fine-art paper, printed by ColorHaus in SE Portland.

-I’m offering this initially as a limited run for friends.
+~~I’m offering this initially as a limited run for friends.
 As such, the prints are available at cost, for $50.
-Local collection preferred, please.
+Local collection preferred, please.~~ Initial run sold out.
+Check back soon!

 **[Pay Now using Square Cash](https://cash.me/$andymcmillan/50)**